DDiegoLopez/zentry-landing-clone/README.md

 Navigate to http://localhost:3000 (or the specified port) in your browser to view the project.

-## Credits

-Special thanks to **JS Mastery** for their outstanding tutorial, which provided the inspiration and guidance for this project.

 ## License

 This project is licensed under the Do What You Want To Public License.